Codecademy/docs/content/html/concepts/attributes/terms/class/class.md

 ## For JavaScript

 The `class` attribute is used to perform JavaScript operations on HTML elements.
-Through the Document Object Model ("DOM"), there are various JavaScript methods built for selecting elements via their class.
+Through the Document Object Model ("DOM") there are various JavaScript methods built for selecting elements via their class.

 Assuming the markup from the last example is linked to a JavaScript file: